warmuuh/milkman/readme.md

  * Download latest version in [Release Section](https://github.com/warmuuh/milkman/releases).
  * **Download plugin archive as well**, if you want to use any of those plugins.
+ * unzip everything into the same directory and start application via either the supplied start-scripts or `milkman.exe`

 For downloading the nightly build: